pegulabs/terms/community_guidelines.md

 ## 1. Guidelines for everyone who uses Pegu

-The guidelines in this section are our general community guidelines for using Pegu.
-It addresses some basic do’s and don’ts as well as common questions that might come up using the service.
+The guidelines in this section are our general community rules for using Pegu.
+They addresses some basic do’s and don’ts as well as common questions that might come up using the service.
 If you have any questions or think something’s missing or unclear, email us at [feedback@pegulabs.com](mailto:feedback@pegulabs.com) and let us know!